dialogtekgeek/AudioVisualSceneAwareDialog/README.md

 Please cite the paper for the baseline system:

-        @article{alamri@DSTC7,
+        @inproceedings{alamri@DSTC7,
-                title={Audio Visual Scene-aware dialog (AVSD) Track for Natural Language Generation in DSTC7}, author={Alamri, Huda and Hori, Chiori and Marks, Tim K and Batra, Dhruv and Parikh, Devi}, journal={DSTC7 at AAAI2019 Workshop},
+                title={Audio Visual Scene-aware dialog (AVSD) Track for Natural Language Generation in DSTC7}, author={Huda Alamri and Chiori Hori and Tim K. Marks and Dhruv Batra and Devi Parikh}, booktitle={DSTC7 at AAAI2019 Workshop},
                 year={2018}
         }